-Step 1 Step 2 Step 3 Step 4 Step 5 Unit Count Registration/ Payment #2 Registration/ Final Payment Additional Paperwork Check-in Due Mar.
-15 \$75 per Scout (Non- Refundable after May 31st) Due Apr.
-15 \$100 per Scout Due May 15 for Early- Bird Discount, June 1 All balances due Due at Arrival of Camp Sunday arrival Unit Roster due The first step of the process is the Unit Count.
+Step 1 Step 2 Step 3 Step 4 Step 5 Unit Count Registration/ Payment #2 Registration/ Final Payment Additional Paperwork Due at Arrival of Camp Check-in Due Mar.
+15 \$75 per Scout (Non- Refundable after May 31 st) Due Apr.
+15 \$100 per Scout Due May 15 for Early- Bird Discount, June 1 All balances due Due actimital of Gamp Sunday arrival Unit Roster due The first step of the process is the Unit Count.
 This indicates the number of Scouts from your unit attending camp.
 Complete the Unit Count (CSD 1) form and return it with a payment of \$75 per Scout to the Northwest Georgia Council Service Center by Mar.
 15. The second step is Payment #2 and Registration for program Sessions via online registration.
 NOTE: Scout signups for Merit Badge and other programs not guaranteed until the initial \$75 deposit for that Scout is received.
 The third step is Final Registration for program sessions.
 Payment for Scouts registering for camp after either of the first two deadlines may be submitted at any time.
 The additional optional paperwork will be due at the arrival of camp.
 Please follow the Instructions on the forms in the Registration Packet.
 Copies of current BSA Health Forms Should be presented to Medics at Hubbs for re-checks and turn-in.
-The last step is Check-in on Sunday afternoon.
+The last step is Check- in on Sunday afternoon.
 Will collect any remaining paperwork, the Unit Roster, update schedules and settle any remaining balances.
-Online MB registration Will go "live" on March 15 th

-If you don't see a program or class available when you go to register online then that means that the program is full and that you are not able to register for this program unless someone drops it.
+If you don't see a program or class available when you go to register online, then that means that the program is full and that you are not able to register for this program unless someone drops it.
 Schedules can be modified and will be finalized during check-in.